shajeen/vscode-cython-builder/README.md

 ## Features

-- Build Cython files with a single button press.
+- **Build Cython Files**: Build your Cython files with a single click of a button.
-- Automatically locates and executes the `python setup.py build_ext` command in the project's parent folder.
-- Allows selection of a specific subfolder containing Cython files.
+- **Select Cython Folder**: Easily select the folder containing your `setup.py` file.
-- Allows selection of a Python virtual environment for building.
+- **Select Virtual Environment**: Choose your Python virtual environment for building.
+- **Automatic `setup.py` Detection**: The extension automatically detects if a `setup.py` file exists in the selected folder.
+- **Terminal Integration**: The build command is executed in a new terminal, so you can see the output.

 ## Requirements

-- Visual Studio Code version 1.60.0 or above.
+- Visual Studio Code version 1.84.0 or above.
-- Node.js and npm installed for development.
 - Python and pip for Cython development.

 ## Installation